 UPMC is highly committed to the training of administrative fellows, and offers opportunities to:

-Fellows participate in core functional rotations, a service line, and an externship during their first year of the program and pursue a specific interest during their second year of the program.
+Fellows participate in core functional rotations and an externship during their first year of the program and pursue a specific interest during their second year of the program.
 Upon completion of the program, fellows are prepared to move into highly competitive roles within the organization.

 The fellowship is comprised of rotations, in which the fellows will primarily be involved in project work.
 Key areas of focus may include (but are not limited to):

 Examples of projects that ISD fellows may work on include:

 The Insurance Services Division Fellowship Track recruited its inaugural fellow during the 2016-2018 fellowship program.